sergioB79/theForge/site/forge/content/forge/others/rejected/influencer-courses-generic-funnels.md

 SUBTITLE: Perfume of Mastery, Absence of Fire

+INFO:
+A look at funnel-based influencer courses that mimic discipline while sidestepping genuine consequence.
+Examines how scalable architectures reward performance, ritual, and appearance over live, situated learning.
+Tracks the subtle damage when aspiration is unmoored from obligation to reality and other people.
+For readers curious why these shiny pedagogical shells feel convincing, lucrative, and strangely vacant.

 Influencer courses built on generic funnels sit close enough to real discipline to cast a believable shadow, yet they rarely admit the weight of consequence.
 This review does not deny that some people learn something, earn something, or feel briefly emboldened.
 It names, instead, the hollowness in the center: the way these structures invite performance without presence, ritual without risk, and aspiration without a reciprocal obligation to reality.

 ❌ WHY THIS SUBJECT DOES NOT BELONG IN THE FORGE